 Day 5 – Olive groves and Gothic Monasteries (5-10km, Batalha Monastery)

-Today we take the morning to relax or take a short hike (different lengths available) around the hotel before travelling a short distance to the Gothic Monastery of Batalha.
-After some time at leisure for lunch we will visit this beautiful Gothic Monastery.
-Batalha was built in the XIVth century to commemorate the defeat of the Castilian forces in what was the first act of a new nation.
+Today we travel inland to the peace of rural Portugal to hike surrounded by olive trees in the Natural Park of Serra do Aire e Candeeiros.
+Here we will take the morning to take a short hike (different lengths available) enjoy our picnic and visit the local cave formations before travelling a short distance to visit the Gothic Monastery of Batalha, built in the XIVth century to commemorate the defeat of the Castilian forces in what was the first act of a new nation.

 Day 6 – Fortress of the Alentejo (10km)

 Travel South today for two hours along the Tejo river to enter the Alentejo region, the essence of Southern Portugal with its open landscapes of cork oak trees and distant hill top villages and fortress.

 We will visit the beautiful town of Castelo da Vide and have some lunch at leisure before an afternoon 10 km walk up to Marvao, the beautiful fortress village perched on a hill overlooking the border land with Spain.
 (B, D)

 Day 7 – Smugglers route in the Spanish border (12km)

 Transfer to the tiny village of Galegos, right in the border with Spain, to hike the 12km back to Marvao along ancient paths surrounded by giant cork oak fields.
 These trails were used in the past by smugglers who took coffee between Portugal and Spain.
 The views of the hill top village of Marvao guide our way on this great introductory walk to the landscapes of Southern Portugal.